swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-issuer.md

 This results in a response like:

 <div class="notice--warning">
-  ⚙️ Please store the $STATUS_REGISTRY_URL from "statusRegistryUrl" it as is required in the Issue Credential call.
+  ⚙️ Please store the $STATUS_REGISTRY_URL from "statusRegistryUrl" as it is required later in the Issue Credential call.
 </div>

 ```json